Layer Ensembles: Layer Ensembles

-Training of Layer Ensembles is done the same way as for Deep Ensembles, by using a regular loss function and averaging over the predictions of different weight samples.
-The number of weight samples for Deep Ensembles is usually equal to the number of networks $K$, meaning that all the ensembles are used in the prediction process.
+Training of Layer Ensembles is done by using a regular loss function and averaging over the outputs of different network samples.
+The number of network samples for Deep Ensembles is usually equal to the number of networks $K$, meaning that all the ensembles are used for inference.
 The same strategy is not required for Layer Ensembles, as each layer option can be included in multiple networks.
-This means that one can select a few layer options per inference and expect that, with the sufficient amount of training steps, all the layer weights will be trained.
+This means that one can select a few network samples per inference and expect that, with the sufficient amount of training steps, all the layer weights will be trained.

 Following \cite{osband2018randomized}, we consider an output of a prior untrained Layer Ensemble network added to the output of the trained network, using the same draws from the random distributions for both untrained and trained networks.
 Experiments show that the addition of prior networks improves the uncertainty quality of Layer Ensembles by a factor of $2$ for each number of ensembles that was tested.